zcomplex/zpixel/README.md

 start a Scala 3 REPL.

-This program works with huge data structures that need to be kept in memory, so if you want to experience this software probably you have to allocate the right quantity for the heap that your data needs;
+This program works with huge data structures that need to be kept in memory, so if you want to experience this software probably you have to allocate the right quantity for the heap that your data need;
 for example you can run through SBT with the command `sbt -J-Xmx8G run` that in this case starts the JVM with 8 GB of heap.

 ## Workflow
-The following commands help us to record from camera, prepare frames for processing and build the final video.
+The following commands help us to record from camera and extract frames for processing.

 ### 0. File-System
 Let's prepare our local `data` directory structure in order to store input frames or the program output tomography.